radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 The look through limit is the maximum number of entries you want the server to check in response to a search request.
 You should use this value to limit the number of entries the server will look through to find an entry.
 This limits the processing and time spent by the server to respond to potentially bogus search requests (for example, if a client sends a search filter based on an attribute that is not indexed).
 By default, this is set to 0, which means that there is no limit set for the number of entries that the server will look through.

 >[!warning]
->This property is not used by RadiantOne Universal Directory (HDAP) stores.
+>This property is not used by RadiantOne Directory (HDAP) stores.

 ### Idle Timeout